sweethoneybee/sweethoneybee/README.md

 ## 😘 Thank you for reading my profile

 🌱 I'm Seonghoon Jeong, sweethoneybee.
-Interested in a service that make people conveient, amused, happy.
+Interested in a service that make people convenient, amused, happy.

 🔭 I'm working on `Momelet`, a cross-platform application helping people to choose a restaurant easily.